JavaScript History: Why Does It So Popular For Web Development?

 The most popular competitor's innovations had to be copied, but the copies needed to be more accurate.
 This is how JScript (an analog of JavaScript) appeared with small but insidious differences from the SpiderMonkey engine in the Netscape browser (differences in DOM handling, conditional compiling, etc.).

-One of the most unpleasant situations of the browser war era occurred when the DOM split in two.
+One of the most unpleasant situations in the history of web browser war occurred when the DOM split in two.
 This model grew out of the first built-in JavaScript library but has become another weapon in the fight.

 In 1997 Microsoft and Netscape attempted to implement Dynamic HTML simultaneously by extending the DOM model (the so-called intermediate DOM: with document.layers for Netscape and document.all for Microsoft).
 At the time, Dynamic HTML was all anyone could talk about, and Microsoft was already clearly nipping at Netscape's heels.
 Apparently, it was a desperate attempt to secure a promising technology and snatch victory from the enemy.